japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 Can't use serialized shuffle for shuffle [id] because it has more than [number] partitions
 ----

-shouldBypassMergeSort is used when SortShuffleManager is requested to xref:shuffle:SortShuffleManager.adoc#registerShuffle[register a shuffle (and creates a ShuffleHandle)].
+shouldBypassMergeSort is used when SortShuffleManager is requested to shuffle:SortShuffleManager.md#registerShuffle[register a shuffle (and creates a ShuffleHandle)].

 == [[logging]] Logging